ivanizag/izilogmcz/README.md

 - Z80 processor
 - 3Kb of [PROM](http://bitsavers.trailing-edge.com/pdf/zilog/mcz-1/firmware/ZilogPDS_3K_ROM_SOURCE.zip) with I/O, floppy and debug drivers.
 - 61kb of RAM
 - Dual floppy 8-inch hard sectored discs.
 Single sided, 32 sectors, 77 tracks, 128+8 Bytes per sector.
-Not emulated yet.
 - 1 RS232 port.
 Emulated with the host console.
 - 2 parallet ports.
 Not emulated.
 - 9 slots

-From the Zilog [brochure](https://web.archive.org/web/20170904130919/https://amaus.org/static/S100/zilog/brochure/Zilog%20MCZ-1%20Series%20System.pdf): The Zilog MCZ-1 Microcomputer Systems are a series of general purpose computers providing very high per- formance at a low cost.
+From the Zilog [brochure](https://web.archive.org/web/20170904130919/https://amaus.org/static/S100/zilog/brochure/Zilog%20MCZ-1%20Series%20System.pdf): The Zilog MCZ-1 Microcomputer Systems are a series of general purpose computers providing very high performance at a low cost.
 These systems are designed for high reliability and low maintenance.
-The MCZ-1 Systems feature the use of the Z80 Microprocessor and its 158 instruction set, a disk based operating system, main stor- ' age capacity for up to 65K bytes of semiconductor memory, and two integral floppy disk drives.
-The MCZ-1 Series consists of units that are free standing, rack mountable and expandable beyond the basic 9 slot card cage that is provided as part of the standard MCZ-1 Microcomputer.
+The MCZ-1 Systems feature the use of the Z80 Microprocessor and its 158 instruction set, a disk based operating system, main storage capacity for up to 65K bytes of semiconductor memory, and two integral floppy disk drives.
+The MCZ-1
+Series consists of units that are free standing, rack mountable and expandable beyond the basic 9 slot card cage that is provided as part of the standard MCZ-1 Microcomputer.